-Nandini Pathak’s afternoon nap with her one-year-old daughter was rudely interrupted when Nagesh Pawar (35), who was working on a construction site next to their shanty in Andheri (E), came crashing through the roof
+Nandini Pathak's nap with her baby daughter was interrupted when Nagesh Pawar (35), who was working on a construction site next to their shanty in Andheri (E), came crashing through the roof

 A 23-year-old woman and her one-year-old infant enjoying their afternoon siesta on Wednesday had a rude awakening – and a narrow escape – when a construction worker, falling from the 13th floor of an under-construction building, tore through the roof of their shanty and landed on the bed on which they were sleeping.
 Miraculously, all three survived the incident with only minor injuries.